 If you’ve ever fancied video blogging or making a movie, globe-trotting is your ticket to ride!
 Whether you take a smartphone or pack a proper camera, make the most of your kit and your experiences:

-Travelling is a great way to get interesting content and increase your followers on social media – once you get enough fans you could make money from sponsorship, brand placement and event invites.
-You can monetise your videos in the meantime by opting in to show adverts alongside on YouTube, for instance – or you could try to sell them directly to blogs and websites, or to stock libraries.
+Traveling is a great way to get interesting content and increase your followers on social media – once you get enough fans you could make money from sponsorship, brand placement, and affiliate marketing.
+You can monetize your videos in the meantime by opting in to show adverts alongside on YouTube, for instance – or you could try to sell them directly to travel blogs and websites, or to stock libraries.